 • 2011: 2nd on tiebreak ahead of Emil Sutovsky in the Baku Open (2011), and he was 3rd, a point behind the leaders Le Quang Liem and Vassily Ivanchuk, in the 46th Capablanca Memorial (2011);

-• 2012: he tied for =4th with Alexander Khalifman, Maxim Rodshtein, Fabiano Caruana and Hrant Melkumyan in the Aeroflot Open (2012), half a point behind the leaders Pavel Eljanov, Mateusz Bartel and Anton Korobov; and
+• 2012: he tied for =4th with Alexander Khalifman, Maxim Rodshtein, Fabiano Caruana and Hrant Melkumyan in the Aeroflot Open (2012), half a point behind the leaders Pavel Eljanov, Mateusz Bartel and Anton Korobov;

 <National representation> Andreikin represented Russia at the 2004 Russia-China summit match and at the European Team Championship (2013), where he helped his team to the bronze medal.

 <National events and leagues> Andreikin participated in the 2003 Russian Young Olympiad and in the 2008 Russian Student Teams Championship.
 He has participated in the Russian Premier League since 2007, playing with Ekonomist SGSEU Saratov, helping them to a bronze medial in 2010 and earning an individual silver at the same time.
 He also participated in the 2009 Ukrainian League where he won gold playing board one for his team PGMB Kharkiv, with his team winning the silver medal, and in the 2012 Macedonian Team Championship.
 In 2015, he played board 2 for Universitet Belorechensk in the Russian Premier League, scoring 3.5/7 and helping his team to a team silver in the event.

 He has played in the European Club Cup since 2008, also with Ekonomist SGSEU Saratov, helping his team to win gold in 2009 and 2010, on the latter occasion also winning individual gold for his performance on board 4.
 He also won individual silver in 2008 on board 5.

-Andreikin won the Razuvaev memorial match, Andreikin-Nepomniachtchi Match (2012), by 3.5/6 (+1 =5).
+Andreikin won the Razuvaev memorial match, Andreikin - Nepomniachtchi Match (2012), by 3.5/6 (+1 =5).

 In May 2012, he was =1st with 8.5/11 in the powerful Gran-pri Donskoj rapid.
 In July 2012, he was =2nd at the Kazakhstan-open, half a point behind Pavel Ponkratov.
 Several months later he came =3rd in another powerful rapid event, the Grand-prix Azovskiy rapid, half a point behind Dreev and Sjugirov.
 He won the Rector Cup Rapid (2012) outright in November 2012 to confirm his status as one of the world's best rapid players.
 In January 2013, he placed outright second behind Ernesto Inarkiev at the GP Volgograd 2013 rapid and in June scored 9/15 in the FIDE Rapid World Championship.